kwongki/vantiq-extension-sources/extjsdk/README.md

 ## Repository Contents

+**Note: This forked branch was updated with older version codes from extjsdk before the upgrade to okhttp3 version** **Use only for PrimusTech COC project.
+Code to be migrated to latest version of extjsdk**

 *	[ExtensionWebSocketClient](#client) -- Acts as a translator between Vantiq and the generic source.
 Formats and sends messages to Vantiq.
 *	[ExtensionWebSocketListener](#listener) -- A listener for the Vantiq deployment.
 Translates Vantiq messages before